Is Debt Settlement Ethical?

 Your creditors, and the debt collection industry as a whole around us, reach agreements to accept less than what is owed every day.
 It is part of the business model of lending.
 When you stop paying on time you quickly become a statistic that virtually all lenders have policies and procedures to manage.

 The fact is, not everyone can repay their debt.
-Banks know that before they lend money.
+Banks know this before they lend money.

 The point here is, as I referenced earlier, failure to repay is a known part of the system.
 Banks know that so many people will be unable to pay them back.
 Some will file chapter 7 bankruptcy where they get nothing.
 Some people will settle for less than what is owed, whether through negotiating a new arrangement, or being forced by the bankruptcy court to take what they get in a chapter 13.
 Even renegotiating the interest rates and reducing your monthly payment through a nonprofit credit counseling agency is a form of getting a different deal than originally planned.